dalepartridge/AMM7-NEMO4-FABM-setup/README.md

 INPUTS/{DOM,LBC,RIV,SBC}
 ------------------------
 Contains larger netcdf files not included with the repository.
 Available from /work/n01/n01/dapa/AMM7-NEMO4/.
-Please put in the working directory at the same level as the RUN folder so as to maintin the relative links in the run configuration files.
+Please put in the working directory at the same level as the RUN folder so as to maintain the relative links in the run configuration files.